Williamsburg, Iowa town square

 You can't control where your business is physically located.
 You can control relevance and prominence, and those are the levers Local SEO pulls.
 Both the map pack and the localized organic results are legitimate targets, and a well-executed Local SEO strategy pursues both simultaneously.

-The second failure mode is a neglected or incomplete Google Business Profile.
-Most Iowa business owners claimed their GBP listing years ago, uploaded a photo, and never touched it again.
-The businesses that dominate the local pack are the ones treating their GBP as a living asset: updating it weekly, adding photos, responding to reviews, using the Posts feature, answering Questions.
-An incomplete or stale profile is a ranking penalty hiding in plain sight.
+Most Iowa business owners claimed their GBP listing years ago, uploaded one photo, and never touched it again.
+The businesses dominating the local pack treat their GBP as an active marketing channel: weekly posts, fresh photos, prompt review responses, fully listed services.
+An incomplete profile is a ranking penalty hiding in plain sight.

 Team 218's Local SEO Process